 Jon C. Schommer, Ph.D.

 Jon C. Schommer, R.Ph., Ph.D., serves as a professor at the University of Minnesota.
 For more than 30 years, Dr. Schommer has dedicated his career to teaching and research, focusing on information processing and decision-making related to the provision, use, and evaluation of drug products and pharmacist service.
 He recently completed the National Consumer Survey on the Medication Experience, a study involving over 38,000 individuals.
-Dr. Schommer’s notable roles include serving as the Peters Chair for Pharmacy Practice Innovation, President for the Academy of Pharmaceutical Research and Science, and Member of the American Pharmacists Association Board of Trustees.
+Dr. Schommer’s notable roles include serving as the Peters Chair for Pharmacy Practice Innovation, President for the Academy of Pharmaceutical Research and Science, and member of the American Pharmacists Association Board of Trustees.
 He holds a Distinguished Teaching Professor appointment and was inducted into the Academy of Distinguished Teachers at the University of Minnesota.
-In March 2019, he received the Academy of Pharmaceutical Research and Science – Research Achievement Award.
-In July 2021, he will receive the American Association of Colleges of Pharmacy – Graduate Education Achievement Award.
+In March 2019, he received the Academy of Pharmaceutical Research and Science – Research Achievement Award, and, in July 2021, he was honored with the American Association of Colleges of Pharmacy – Graduate Education Achievement Award.
 Dr. Schommer holds BS, MS, and Ph.D. degrees from the University of Wisconsin – Madison.